santorkas12/realtime-commenting-system/README.md

 }
 ```

-In addition to Authentication, the Article Web Service has a permission strategy based on the 'DjangoModelPermissions' scheme provided by DRF.
+In addition to Authentication, the Article Web Service has a custom permission strategy based on the 'DjangoModelPermissions' scheme provided by DRF.
 DjangoModelPermissions maps the built-in permission objects that are created for the model to the unsafe methods of the API Endpoint.
-In this case these are:
+The default implementation has been overriden to apply permission checks to GET endpoints, which are not included by default.
+The permissions for the Article Web Service are:

 | Method   | Permission |
 | ---------| -----------|